-Building blocks for Self-Sovereign Identity
+Building blocks for Decentralized Identity

 - A standard, open protocol for establishing unique, private and secure connections between multiple parties without requiring the assistance of an intermediary “connection broker,” like Google, WhatsApp, an email provider, or a phone carrier.
-Secure connections are created by two or more peers creating and exchanging decentralized identifiers or “DIDs.”
+Secure connections are typically created by two or more peers creating and exchanging decentralized identifiers or “DIDs.”
 There are a variety of different implementations of DIDs, known as DID methods, available in the market, each with fundamentally different properties.
 Regardless of DID method, once two parties have exchanged DIDs, they can communicate securely as though through a private tunnel that nobody else can see or enter.
 This secure communication is facilitated by an umbrella of protocols known as DIDComm, which are based on a standard format known as JSON Web Message.
-DIDs can be created by anyone at any time, and you can have a different DID for each of your digital relationships to keep them separate.
+DIDs can be created by anyone at any time, and you can have different DIDs for each of your digital relationships in order to keep them separate.
 DIDs provide secure connectivity; they do not by themselves provide trust — that’s where the second layer comes in.

 - A standard, open “digital data watermarking” protocol for issuing, holding, and verifying protected data, including verifiable credentials or “VCs.”
 This enables anyone to verify the source, integrity, and validity of any data that is presented to them, and to do so robustly and securely.
-This watermarking mechanism uses well-proven public key cryptography to digitally sign each data element.
+This mechanism uses well-proven public key cryptography to digitally sign each data element.
 Additionally, there are many interesting things we want to do with secure data, so this layer includes protocols for delegation of data, encryption, secure data storage, and approaches to revocation.

 - no backdoor or admin access for malicious changing of data;